TEF Canada Score Conversion to NCLC Levels: A Complete Guide

 If you’re applying to immigrate to Canada through Express Entry or other federal programs, showing your French skills can give you a great advantage.

-As you might know, TEF Canada exam scores don’t stay as raw numbers when you submit them to IRCC.
+As you might know, TEF exam scores don’t stay as raw numbers when you submit them to IRCC.
 They’re converted into NCLC levels, which are Canada’s official language benchmarks.

 In this guide, we’ll show you how to convert your TEF score into NCLC levels.